zerotier/lf/README.md

 ### Features and Benefits

- * Fully decentralized network with no required single points of control or failure.
+ * Fully decentralized network with no mandatory single points of control or failure.
- * Fully decentralized trust model permitting network operation between multiple parties with no existing trust relationship.
+ * Flexible trust model allowing application authors to decide between different conflict resolution mechanisms: cumulative record weight (proof of work), certificate based, or none at all (e.g. sorting by time).
  * Fully replicated for fast predictable time queries against arbitrary keys and continued operation under partial or total network failure conditions.
- * Simple JSON API and nodes are easy to set up and operate.
+ * Simple JSON API and command line client make LF easy to use and nodes are easy to set up and operate.
- * Works "out of the box" with a default global network and default seed peers.
  * Network can be arbitrarily split with all nodes continuing to operate in full read/write mode.
 Re-synchronization on re-connection is automatic.
- * Multiple conflict resolution mechanisms exist: cumulative "weight" through proof of work (a proxy for time), elective node trust relationships, and elective certificate trust models.
-Users and node operators can choose which mechanism to use, balancing assurance against ease of use and degree of trust decentralization.
  * Supports composite multi-element keys and range queries.
- * The non-range-queryable "name" portion of record keys is cryptographically blinded, private, and authenticated, allowing information about records to be kept private and making intentional key-collision attacks harder.
+ * Record keys are encrypted and authenticated for increased privacy and security and to make intentional key collision attacks much harder.
+Queries can be performed without revealing plain text keys.
  * Record values can be optionally encrypted with a masking key to keep data private.
 Combined with blind keys this makes fully private use possible even on global open networks.

 ### Limitations and Disadvantages

- * Only suitable for small data such as keys, certificates, names, IPs, etc.
+ * Only suitable for small data such as keys, certificates, names, IPs and DNS records, etc.
  * Not generally suitable for frequently changing or dynamic data.
  * [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off: availability and partition-tolerance.
 Data is eventually consistent and locks and transactions are not supported.
- * Some attention must be paid to trust, consensus, or record validity concerns when designing an application to ensure that it is not vulnerable to data set poisoning attacks.
  * Moderately high CPU, memory, and storage requirements for full nodes make LF unsuitable for very resource constrained devices.
- * Storage requirements grow over time and could become quite large, though storage costs are also decreasing over time and several space-saving optimizations aren't implemented yet.
+ * Full node storage requirements grow over time (like a block chain or similar system) and could become quite large, though storage costs are also decreasing over time and several space-saving optimizations aren't implemented yet.
+Partial nodes are also possible but not implemented yet.

 ## Building and Running